 Millsboro is a decidedly white-collar town, with fully 85.46% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Millsboro is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Millsboro who work in sales jobs (15.08%), healthcare (10.97%), and office and administrative support (9.59%).

 Millsboro is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Millsboro is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Millsboro does not have a public transit system used by locals to get to and from work.

-The overall education level of Millsboro citizens is substantially higher than the typical US community, as 32.12% of adults in Millsboro have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Millsboro citizens is substantially higher than the typical US community, as 32.12% of adults in Millsboro have at least a bachelor's degree.

 The per capita income in Millsboro in 2018 was $24,131, which is lower middle income relative to Delaware and the nation.
 This equates to an annual income of $96,524 for a family of four.
 However, Millsboro contains both very wealthy and poor people as well.